Vladimir Grachev: Federal Assembly of Russia

 In 1990 Grachev was nominated candidate for People's Deputy of the RSFSR by the staff of the Penza Polytechnic Institute, and elected at the Pervomaisky district No. 568 (Penza Oblast) to the Congress of the Supreme Council.

 From 1990 to 1993, Grachev was deputy chairman of the Supreme Council for science and public education.
 He was member of the faction "Communists for Democracy (from 1991 member of "Free Russia", faction of Alexander Rutskoi supporters).
 In December 1992, Grachev made a discourse on behalf of the faction of "Free Russia" at the VII Congress.
 In the Supreme Soviet of the Russian Federation he advocated for expense reduction in defence, space exploration and the maintenance of bureaucracy.
 He suggested returning the external debt of Russia; expanding the production of consumer goods by converting military production; reallocating capital investments primarily to the agricultural sector.

 In 1999, Grachev became chief of staff of the Russian Federation Council Committee on Science, Culture, Education, Health and Environment.
-December 19, 1999 he was elected to the State Duma of the third convocation from the block "Unity" ("The Bear").
+On 19 December 1999 he was elected to the State Duma of the third convocation from the block "Unity" ("The Bear").
 In January 2000, he registered in the parliamentary faction "Unity" in the State Duma.
-January 19, 2000 he became head of the Committee on Environment.
-February 27, 2000 at the founding congress of the All-Russian political public movement "Unity" Grachev is elected member of the Political Council of "Unity."
-May 27, 2000, at the founding congress of "Unity" he was elected member of the Presidium of the political council of the party.
+On 19 January 2000 he became head of the Committee on Environment.
+On 27 February 2000 at the founding congress of the All-Russian political public movement "Unity", Grachev is elected member of the Political Council of "Unity."
+On 27 May 2000, at the founding congress of "Unity," he was elected member of the Presidium of the political council of the party.

-December 7, 2003 Grachev was elected to the State Duma from the party "United Russia".
+On 7 December 2003 Grachev was elected to the State Duma from the party "United Russia".
 He became a member of the faction "United Russia".
 He is then elected Chairman of the Committee on Ecology of the State Duma.
 As member of the General Council of the Party, Grachev has a wide range of activities in the assigned territories.
 In 2006 he is appointed coordinator of the Russian political party "United Russia" on environmental issues.

 As Chairman of the State Duma Committee on Ecology, Grachev is personally involved in the development of more than 40 bills.
 He heads working groups for 18 of them, including the following: